Iron Guard death squads: Nicadori

 Arrested right away, the trio was sentenced to hard labour for life.
 While in prison, Caranica wrote a book on Aromanian issues, and Belimace, among other works, wrote Revoluția fascistă (The Fascist Revolution).
-They were killed, along with the Decemviri and Codreanu, on November 30, 1938, while being transported to Jilava prison.
+They were all killed, along with the Decemviri and Codreanu, on November 30, 1938, while being transported to Jilava Prison.

 Decemviri

 The Decemviri, so called because they numbered ten men, like their Ancient Roman equivalents, the Decemviri, shot Mihai Stelescu in his hospital bed between 38 and about 200 times on July 16, 1936.
 After shooting him, they cut him into pieces with axes and danced around the body of the victim.
 Four of those involved in Stelescu's execution were theology students.
 Stelescu had left the Iron Guard, forming the rival Crusade of Romanianism, and launching a series of public attacks against Codreanu.
 Codreanu could not abide this betrayal, although both he and the assassins (rather implausibly) denied he knew about the plan or had consented to it.

 Ion Caratănase led the squad; its other members were Iosif Bozântan, Ștefan Curcă, Ion Pele, Grigore Ion State, Ion Atanasiu, Gavrilă Bogdan, Radu Vlad, Ștefan Georgescu, and Ion Trandafir.
 Arrested immediately, the men were sentenced to hard labour for life.
-They were killed, along with the Nicadori and Codreanu, on November 30, 1938, while being transported to Jilava prison.
+They were all killed, along with the Nicadori and Codreanu, on November 30, 1938, while being transported to Jilava prison.